mimachniak/sysopslife/_posts/2024-10-28-Azure-Storage-Account-object-replication-policy-multi-tenant.md

 ## Prerequisites

-* Storage Account in diffrent tenants.
+* Storage Account in different tenants.
-* Az PowereShell module.
+* Az PowerShell module.

 ## Configuration

-Configuration to setup in each stroage account, we need to allow object replication between diffrent tenants.
+Configuration to setup in each storage account, we need to allow object replication between diffrent tenants.

   1. Navigate to **Storage Account**
   2. In navigation go to **Object replication**